tejascoolcarni/tejascoolcarni/README.md

 - 👋 Hi, I’m Tejas
 - 👀 I’m interested in collaborating on cool projects!
 - 🌱 I’m currently learning python
-- 📫 Ping me on- tejascoolcarni@gmail.com
+- 📫 Ping me on - tejascoolcarni@gmail.com

 <!---
 tejascoolcarni/tejascoolcarni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.